Image-Specific Adaptation of Transformer Encoders for Compute-Efficient Segmentation: Proposed Methodology:

-In this step, we enable the model to allow exiting at the encoder.
+\paragraph{Step~\stepA: Training with Weighted Stochastic Depth} In this step, we enable the model to allow exiting at the encoder.
 To maintain consistently high performance at each exit point, we input each stochastic depth's output to a shared transformer decoder.
-We then apply \Eqref{eq:orig_loss} to compute the loss $\loss_\Glayer$ for each exit point $\Glayer$.
-However, we observe that direct training in this fashion does not encourage the model to use fewer layers to extract and prioritize informative representations, as shown in \Tabref{tab:loss}.
+We then apply \cref{eq:orig_loss} to compute the loss $\loss_\Glayer$ for each exit point $\Glayer$.
+However, we observe that direct training in this fashion does not encourage the model to use fewer layers to extract and prioritize informative representations, as shown in the experiment results.
 To address this, we introduce a set of coefficients $\lossCoef_\Glayer$ to emphasize the quality of representations at later layers more, enabling earlier layers to also concentrate on producing effective intermediate representations.
 As the layer depth increases, the corresponding coefficient $\lossCoef_\Glayer$ grows, ensuring a progressively stricter standard for feature quality.
 The new loss function is then expressed as

-where $N$ is the number of images in the training set, and $\loss_\Glayer$ is from \Eqref{eq:orig_loss}.
+where $N$ is the number of images in the training set, and $\loss_\Glayer$ is from \cref{eq:orig_loss}.